Music of Israel: Music and the military

 Singer Yardena Arazi, who started her career in the Lehakot Tsva'iyot.

-The influence of the military on Israeli music extends beyond serving as a source of thematic inspiration.
-The military establishment has actively promoted music through its performance ensembles and its army-operated radio station, Galei Tzahal.
-Since the 1950s, the Israel Defense Forces (IDF) has operated musical groups known as Lehakot Tsva'iyot (Army Ensembles), composed of enlisted soldiers selected for their musical or performance abilities.
+The IDF has actively promoted music through its performance ensembles and its army-operated radio station, Galei Tzahal.
+Galei Tzahal has played a significant role in the dissemination and support of Israeli music since it began broadcasting in 1950.

+Since the 1950s, the IDF has operated musical groups known as Lehakot Tzva'iyot, composed of enlisted soldiers selected for their musical or performance abilities.
 These ensembles perform for troops at military bases and field locations across the country.

 The ensembles became prominent contributors to Israeli music and entertainment, performing original material that was carefully composed and arranged.
-Many well-known Israeli songs originated from the Lehakot Tsva'iyot, including "Dina Barzilai" (lyrics by Haim Hefer, music by Sasha Argov), "Halleluya" (lyrics and music by Yair Rosenblum), and "Yeshnan Banot" (lyrics by Yoram Tahar-Lev, music by Yair Rosenblum).
-Composer Dov Seltzer, regarded as one of the early figures in Israeli popular music, wrote numerous songs for the Lehakat HaNahal entertainment troupe.
+Many well-known Israeli songs originated from the Lehakot Tzva'iyot, including "Dina Barzilai" (lyrics by Haim Hefer, music by Sasha Argov), "Hallelujah" (lyrics and music by Yair Rosenblum), and "Yeshnan Banot" (lyrics by Yoram Tahar-Lev, music by Yair Rosenblum).
+Composer Dov Seltzer, one of the early figures in Israeli popular music, wrote numerous songs for Lehakat HaNahal.

-The Lehakot Tsva'iyot served as a training ground for many performers and composers who later became prominent figures in Israeli music.
-Artists who began their careers in these military ensembles include Arik Einstein, Chava Alberstein, members of the band Kaveret, Yehoram Gaon, Nechama Hendel, Yisrael Borochov, Yardena Arazi, Shlomo Artzi, Etti Ankri, and David D'Or.
+The Lehakot Tzva'iyot served as a training ground for many performers and composers who later became prominent figures in Israeli music.
+Artists who began their careers in the military ensembles include Arik Einstein, Chava Alberstein, members of the band Kaveret, Yehoram Gaon, Nechama Hendel, Yisrael Borochov, Yardena Arazi, Shlomo Artzi, Etti Ankri, and David D'Or.
 Composers and lyricists who gained recognition through their work with the Lehakot include Naomi Shemer, Yohanan Zarai, Yoni Rechter, Nurit Hirsh, and Yair Rosenblum.